Frequently asked questions

 Your BTM guides will also have details and information for medical facilities throughout the trip area.
 Each guide is certified with CPR & first aid skills.
 That being said, our trips are often in remote locations and the nearest medical facility may be several hours away.
 We suggest purchasing travel insurance for any extreme medical emergencies or trip interruptions.

-There are no mandatory vaccines, but the United States Center for Disease Control and Prevention recommends that travelers be up-to-date on routine vaccines (MMR, DPT, etc.), as well as hepatitis A, hepatitis B, and typhoid.
+There are no other mandatory vaccines, but the United States Center for Disease Control and Prevention recommends that travelers be up-to-date on routine vaccines (MMR, DPT, etc.), as well as hepatitis A, hepatitis B, and typhoid.

 What will the weather be like?